learn-co-curriculum/sql-writing-database-commands-to-a-file/README.md

 `sqlite3 pets_database.db < 02_add_column_to_cats.sql`.

 2 .
-Confirm that your execute of the `.sql` file worked by entering into your database in the terminal with the `sqlite3 pets_database.db` command.
+Confirm that your execution of the `.sql` file worked by entering into your database in the terminal with the `sqlite3 pets_database.db` command.
 Once there, execute the `.schema` command and you should see that the schema of the Cats table does include the `breed` column.